KHTY: History

-The station on 970 AM first signed on in March 1961 as KBIS, a daytimer operating at a power of 1,000 watts.
+The station on 970 first signed on the air in 1958.
+Its original call sign was KBIS.
+It was a daytimer, operating at a power of 1,000 watts and required to go off the air at sunset.

-In June 1976, Westco Media sold KBIS to Thunderbird Broadcasting, owned by country music singer Buck Owens, for $382,500.
+In June 1976, Westco Media sold KBIS to Thunderbird Broadcasting, owned by popular country music singer Buck Owens, for $382,500.
+Owens lived in Bakersfield.
 As Thunderbird already owned KUZZ (then at 800 AM) in Bakersfield, and Federal Communications Commission (FCC) regulations at the time prohibited ownership of multiple AM stations within the same market, that company sold KUZZ to the International Church of the Foursquare Gospel for $100,000.
 The FCC approved both license transfers on November 16, and KBIS adopted the KUZZ call letters the following January.